 Significantly, the present tables are marked with the name of their maker, place and date of manufacture; Baltazar Zeballos, Paz de Ayachucho, ano de 1830.
 Paz de Ayachuco, meaning simply the Peace of Ayachuco, is the original full name of the Bolivian city of La Paz, the seat of the country’s government, named after the Battle of Ayacucho which secured Bolivia’s independence in 1825.
 The year of 1830 confirms that the tables were made in the period of wealth that immediately followed the country’s declaration of independence.

-Although further details of Baltazar Zeballos are currently not forthcoming, the tables were undoubtedly made for use in a place of importance; aside from the expensive method of manufacture, it is a telling feature that the tables are decorated on all four sides and were thus made to freestand.
+Although further details of Baltazar Zeballos are currently not forthcoming, the present tables were undoubtedly made for use in a place of importance by an equally impressive individual.
+Aside from the expensive method of manufacture, it is a telling feature that the tables are decorated on all four sides and were thus made to freestand.
 Consequently one can infer that they were conceived to stand in a room of considerable dimensions.
 The inset tops are also notable in being particularly beautiful examples of pure white figured onyx.
 Of interest is the brass inlay, which is a particularly challenging and expensive form of decoration, especially where it is presented, as in this case, in a spiral around tapering columnar legs, a conceit almost never seen due to its technical difficulty.
-The symbolism of the inlay’s design may be deliberate; the six-pointed star was used as a national symbol of Bolivia, such as on contemporaneous coins, where six such stars are presented surrounding two other national symbols of the country; a breadfruit tree and two llamas (figure 1).
+The symbolism of the inlay’s design may be deliberate; the six-pointed star was used as a national symbol of Bolivia, such as on contemporaneous coins, where six such stars are presented surrounding two other national symbols of the country; a breadfruit tree and two llamas (figure 2).

-Bolivar is recorded as having a taste for French furniture, his former residence in Lima in Peru still retains some of the pieces from that period.2 The legal system in the new Bolivia was modeled along Napoleonic lines (the country still retains the Code Napoléon as the basis of its legal system), and thus an interest in French Empire style should therefore not be surprising.
-However the present pair appear to have a more austere, weighty, architectural appearance, which is more associated with high quality neo-Classical German furniture, and which could suggest another influence on the prevailing taste in Bolivia at the time, the enormous influx of German immigrants that arrived in central South America during the early nineteenth century.
+Another important contemporary politician, Simón Bolivar, is recorded as having a taste for French furniture; his former residence in Lima in Peru still retains some of the pieces from that period.3 The legal system in the new Bolivia was modeled along Napoleonic lines (the country still retains the Code Napoléon as the basis of its legal system), and thus an interest in French Empire style should not be surprising.
+However, the present pair appear to have a more austere, weighty, architectural appearance, which is more associated with high quality neo-Classical German furniture, and which could suggest another influence on the prevailing taste in Bolivia at the time, the enormous influx of German immigrants that arrived in central South America during the early nineteenth century.
 In any case the signed and dated pieces represent a remarkable documentary survival of an example of Bolivian decorative arts from a crucially important period in the country’s history.